wotateam/wota/README.md

 6. Copy src/de/wota/ai/template/TemplateAI.java, TemplateQueenAI.java to this folder and rename them
 7. Write your ai in these files.
 Change the package name inside the files to de.wota.ai.FOLDER_NAME
 8. Add your ais to the game by editing settings.txt
+9. Further information can be found inside the template classes as well as in Tutorial.txt.
+	Keyboard hotkeys are listed in https://github.com/wotateam/wota/wiki/Keyboard-Hotkeys
-9. Have fun!
+10. Have fun!
 If any questions/comments/suggestions come up, don't hesitate and contact us!

 ## Information for Developers
 we are using lwjgl for our graphics: